Winter Palace: Interior

 The Small Throne Room (10 on plan) was created by Auguste de Montferrand in 1833.
 It has columns of jasper.
 Diplomats gathered here on New Year's Day to offer good wishes to the Emperor.

 The Winter Palace is said to contain 1,500 rooms, 1,786 doors and 1,945 windows.
-The principal façade is 500 ft long and 100 ft high.
+The principal façade is 215 m long and 30 m high.
 The ground floor contained mostly bureaucratic and domestic offices, while the second floor was given over to apartments for senior courtiers and high-ranking officials.
 The principal rooms and living quarters of the Imperial Family are on the first floor, the piano nobile.
 The great state rooms, used by the court, are arranged in two enfilades, from the top of the Jordan Staircase.
 The original Baroque suite of the Tsaritsa Elizabeth running west, fronting the Neva, was completely redesigned in 1790–93 by Giacomo Quarenghi.
 He transformed the original enfilade of five state rooms into a suite of three vast halls, decorated with faux marble columns, bas-reliefs and statuary.

 Plan showing the use and division of the principal floor, as occupied in the 1840s.
 1 (red): state and most formal rooms; 2 (dark green): apartments of the Tsar; 3 (pink): apartments of the Empress; 4: apartments of the Tsarevich, other times part of principal guest suite; 5: apartments of the Tsarevna; 6: apartments reserved for guests of the highest rank and members of the Imperial Family; 7: nurseries of the 3rd and the 4th in line to the throne; 8: general private rooms of the Imperial Family; 9: principal guest suite, used immediately after their marriage by Grand Duchess Maria Nikolaevna and her husband.